GeorgeNavratil/Door_Lock-DE1_Project/README.md

 ### clk

-**Modul**: The boards initial 100 MHz signal would be a bit overkill for the CPU.
+**Module**: The boards initial 100 MHz signal would be a bit overkill for the CPU.
 That’s why we reduce it to just 1 kHz or 1 ms intervals with this module.

 **Simulation**: Here we can see that the output clock has a lower frequency.